https-deeplearning-ai/machine-learning-engineering-for-production-public/course4/week3-ungraded-labs/C4_W3_Lab_4_Github_Actions/README.md

 - You will need to [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repo so you can run GH actions on your own copy of the repo.

 - You will need to edit the code by pasting snippets provided in this tutorial.
 - You will push changes to your forked repo by using git commands.
-Don't worry if you are very familiar with git as all commands will be explained here.
+Don't worry if you are not very familiar with git as all commands will be explained here.

 Let's get started!